Hanna Vehkamäki: Early life and education

 Vehkamäki was born in Helsinki.
-She performed well at mathematics and physics at high school.
-She studied at the University of Helsinki, where she earned a master's degree in 1994 and a doctorate in 1998.
-She completed an undergraduate summer project studying atmospheric gases, and how they could independently form particles in the Earth's atmosphere.
-Her undergraduate summer project became her doctoral research, which eventually became an important contribution to climate research.
+She got interested mathematics and physics at high school.
+She started studying at the University of Helsinki 1988.
+The undergraduate summer project, related to the formation of particles from atmospheric trace gases, she started working on 1992 was expanded first to a master's thesis and then to doctoral thesis and beyond, eventually becoming an important contribution to atmospheric science.
+She earned a master's degree in 1994 and a doctorate in 1998.

 Research and career

 Vehkamäki was awarded a research fellowship at University College London and moved to the United Kingdom in 1998.
-She returned to Helsinki in 1999, where she worked in the physics department as a lecturer and researcher.
+She returned to Helsinki in 2000.

-Vehkamäki was appointed to the faculty at the University of Helsinki in 2000.
-She researches atmospheric aerosols, which can have a detrimental impact on air quality.
-Her research project, VILMA (Virtual laboratory for molecular level atmospheric transformations), combines experimental and computational atmospheric chemistry, and was selected as a Centre of Excellence in 2022.
+Vehkamäki was appointed as a professor at the University of Helsinki in 2009, and as a Research Council of Finland Academy professor for a six-year term 2026–2031.
+She studies formation of atmospheric aerosol particles, which can have a detrimental impact on air quality and a significant role in climate.
+The research consortium she leads, VILMA (Virtual laboratory for molecular level atmospheric transformations), combines experimental and computational atmospheric chemistry and physics, and was selected as a Research Council of Finland Centre of Excellence in 2022.

-Vehkamäki established the Equality and Wellbeing Group at her institute at the University of Helsinki in 2011, and has led similar initiatives at faculty, university and national level.
+Vehkamäki established the equality and wellbeing group at her department (INAR, Institute for Atmospheric and Earth System Research) at the University of Helsinki in 2011, and has led similar initiatives at faculty, university and national levels.